icgrp/ese532_handouts/_sources/hw5/walk_through.md

     And you need to include a flag like `--clock.defaultFreqHz 200000000` when you do linking (`v++ --link`).
     Without the flag, the tool uses the default clock frequency for Ultra96, which is 150MHz.

-    If you search useful information on the web like this, please make sure that it's applicable to the embedded platform.
+    If you go through [Vitis User Guide](https://docs.xilinx.com/r/2020.2-English/ug1393-vitis-application-acceleration/Getting-Started-with-Vitis) for useful flags/options, please make sure that they are applicable to the embedded platform.
     As mentioned earlier, there are datacenter platform and embedded platform; Ultra96 belongs to the embedded platform.
     ```